mnieber/mnieber.github.io/_posts/2020-05-23-using-default-properties-in-react.md

 - why are we using a getter function and not just a value?
 - how should a property be passed in when we don't want to use the default value in the child component?

-To answer these questions, take a look at the example below:
+To answer these questions, take a look at another example:

 ```
 import { observer } from "mobx-react";